 that will provide the user session state to components nested within the provider.
 In order for the UserSessionProvider

-code in our samples to work properly, the end user will have to implement an ApolloClient with a middleware layer configured to manage the WooCommerce session token, like the one demonstrated in our Configuring GraphQL Client for User Session guide.
+code in our samples to work properly, the end user will have to implement an ApolloClient with a middleware layer configured to manage the WooCommerce session token, like the one demonstrated in our Configuring GraphQL Client for User Session section.

 Here is the code for UserSessionProvider.jsx